So, it’s summer. You want that calisthenics body—lean, strong, and ready for the beach. But let’s be real: you keep grabbing junk food.

 Just a quick, easy Greek yogurt parfait for muscle recovery that actually tastes good.
 Eat it for breakfast, as a snack, or even dessert.
 You’ll feel like you’re treating yourself, but you’re still on track for those summer gains.

-Pro tip: Want it sweeter?
+Want it sweeter?
 Drizzle a little honey on top.
 Just don’t drown it—keep it clean, keep it lean.

 Meal 5: Beef Kabobs with Quinoa Tabbouleh